If you like this page, why not share it?

 The Carnival includes two processions and a number of contests with the four days building up to the final event of the ‘Entierro del Bogueron’ or Burial of the Anchovy (although it’s often referred to as the burial of the Sardine).
 Frankly this is a somewhat bizarre tradition but one that seems to be really rather old and is seen throughout Spain.
 In Nerja a large decorated (fake) Anchovy is paraded through the streets with all manner of pageantry until it reaches one of the towns central beaches, La Calahonda, where it’s blown up as part of a fireworks display!

-The Nerja Carnival 2017 will begin on Thursday 23rd February and continue until Sunday the 26th.
-You can get a brief overview of the events schedule below or for more detailed information take a look at the official booklet here
+The Nerja Carnival 2023 will begin on Thursday 23rd February and continue until Sunday the 26th February.
+Take a look below at the events timetable

 Day 1 - Thursday 23rd February

-The opening events will take place in the cultural center from 7:00pm.
+The opening events will take place in the cultural center.
 This will include the opening speech and shows (normally comedy) that often include local groups or performers from the town.
 Entrance is free however numbers are limited.
-If you’re interested in going the ticket office will open an hour prior at 6:00pm for tickets to be allocated.
+If you’re interested in going ask in ticket office for more information and entrance ticket availability.
 Please be aware though that these performances are in Spanish.

 Day 2 – Friday 24th February

 The second day brings the competitions for best fancy dress in the various categories for both adults and children.
-This is held in Plaza de España a stone’s throw from the Balcon de Europa and begins at 5:30pm continuing into the evening.
+This is held in Plaza de España a stone’s throw from the Balcon de Europa and usually begin at 6pm continuing into the evening.
 This is more than just a friendly competition though as there are cash prizes at stake!

 Day 3 – Saturday 25th February